rwieruch/blog_robinwieruch_content/postgres-express-setup-tutorial.md

 <hr class="section-divider">

 If you have any further tips or improvements for it, I encourage you to leave a comment below, especially if you have improvements for the terminology or additional Meta-Commands you use regularly.
-Otherwise, I hope this walkthrough helped to set up PostgreSQL with Sequelize or any other ORM in your Express application on MacOS.
+Otherwise, I hope this walkthrough helped to set up PostgreSQL with Sequelize or any other ORM in your Express application on MacOS and Windows.